valueflows/valueflows/mkdocs/docs/appendix/usedfor.md

 * [Dyne](https://www.dyne.org/) has done and is doing development on Reflow and FabCity Hamburg, including developing the Reflow "[Digital Product Passport](https://www.circularise.com/blog/digital-product-passports-dpp-what-how-and-why)" based on Valueflows for a number of pilots, including some Reflow pilots and FabCity Hamburg (see above).

 * [LearnDeep](https://learndeep.org/), initially created by students at [MSOE](https://www.msoe.edu/), supports a network of high school fablabs in Milwaukee that receive contributions of materials from the community and share these with each other.
-Their code has been merged upstream and is being completed as a Bonfire flavour by the Bonfire team.
+Their code has been merged upstream and is being completed as a Bonfire flavour by the Bonfire team on [gitlab](https://gitlab.com/bonfire-networks/bonfire_upcycle).

 ### Other applications